 You can use Maximum Shutter Sync Speed (often 1/200 second) with flash, but up close, with the reflected umbrella fabric at about four feet from subject (and at ISO 100), stopping down more then to f/8 might be difficult for speedlights.
 (Qualification, you might use f/16 with the umbrella very close for macro, but portrait views usually need the light stand pole at about 2 feet, which puts the fabric at about 4 feet).
 Just trying to say you may prefer f/5.6 for the faster recycle speed, which can be slow at maximum power level.
 You will normally want manual flash mode or manual units for portrait work.
 Then my choice for indoor portraits is to use a PC sync cord to nearest light (normally the fill light near the camera) and optical slaves on all others (but radio triggers work too, see Triggering).

 Compact fluorescent lamps: Fluorescent efficiency is higher, and we do see kit fixtures with maybe five 28 watt CFL bulbs which is 140 watts total, which is roughly the equivalent light of a 500 watt incandescent, but with only 140 actual watts.
 So cooler heat, but not any brighter - shutter speed still decimates the watt seconds, so you'll still need low shutter speed, high ISO, and wide aperture.
 Physically, these monstrosities are ludicrous in an umbrella.
 Just something to sell, easy to make, but hardly a smart design.
-In the picture at right, how much of the light can hit the umbrella?
+In the picture at right (intended as a Bad example), how much of the light can hit the umbrella?
 Do realize what it shows.
 Some light does go into the umbrella, but most of the light goes out the side, spill flooding the room, but missing the umbrella and the subject altogether.
 A speedlight does work fine in an umbrella (typically 24 mm zoom mounted at full shaft length in a reflected umbrella, which should have the black cover on it).
 But this side loss is one reason CFL seems a deficient plan in umbrellas.

 CFL makes better sense in a softbox (which is a reflector to direct all the light forward).
 This scattering is good inside a softbox to diffuse it.
 This degree of light is still marginally usable for photography.
 You'll still be hoping to work at ISO 400 1/60 second f/2.8 (if the light is placed close enough).